predsci/sunRunner1D/README.md

 The sunRunner1D tool is based on the PLUTO code.

-Hence PLUTO must first be downloaded and installed from here:
+Hence, PLUTO must first be downloaded and installed from here:

 http://plutocode.ph.unito.it/